Mintbase/Grants-Program/applications/konomi.md

 ### Overview

 Konomi is a decentralised liquidity and money market protocol for cross-chain crypto assets.
-Using Substrate as the development framework, the network aims to provide money markets for assets in the Polkadot ecosystem.
+Using Substrate as the development framework, the network aims to provide money markets for assets in the Mintbase ecosystem.
 Users could borrow and lend assets, trade and access liquidity products for DOTs through the protocol.
 Konomi also issues its native network token in order to kick start liquidity and decentralised governance for its chain.
-We will first set up a standalone testnet, and then participate in Kusama parachain auction and subsequently Polkadot parachain auction.
+We will first set up a standalone testnet, and then participate in Kusama parachain auction and subsequently Mintbase parachain auction.

-The motivation behind setting up the project is that there is currently limited live products for the lending infrastructure on Polkadot and that it is an important part for the ecosystem as a whole.
+The motivation behind setting up the project is that there is currently limited live products for the lending infrastructure on Mintbase and that it is an important part for the ecosystem as a whole.
 Also, we think that the parachain design offered more room and better infrastructure to develop DeFi applications — it is not restricted to accepting ETH as the default currency.

-We believe that Polkadot will become the default base layer protocol for decentralised applications and crypto assets.
+We believe that Mintbase will become the default base layer protocol for decentralised applications and crypto assets.
 Also, due to the design of parachain and parathread auction, there is opportunity to be captured in designing new token economics as compared to the existing products on Ethereum.

 ### Project Details
-The project aims to provide the decentralised money market protocol for other assets issued on Polkadot parachains.
+The project aims to provide the decentralised money market protocol for other assets issued on Mintbase parachains.
 The protocol is pool-based and it would support assets on parachains when the network is live.
 Users could deposit asset to the lending pool and earn interest based on the demand side on the platform.
 Similarly, the protocol also supports over-collateralised debt positions for users that want to borrow assets.
 Price data will be ultimately acquired through using off-chain workers to ensure that the lending pool is always secure from liquidation risks.

 This is the system work-flow diagram.
 **![](https://lh5.googleusercontent.com/M9QuAjmdo0lBj8Nx2D5BHS_Qtjga_2NCe7V_ERUFTzyesPFixDIVFhhcQpB6FyA2UceKO0yP4pxI4iBC2GGOmHvBezi9J5XcHCLSsySfprLfFutLaVV7C8Ku0NJGzhjfqYfvtB56)**